postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 <!-- TODO: screenshot -->

 You can also select **Upload file(s)** to upload a new rule in valid YAML or JSON format.

+You can't create a custom rule that duplicates an existing rule.

 ### Turning off custom security rules